 Any irregularities in your energy bills are worth a second look.
 Too high and there might need to adjust your usage, too low and you could end up owing your supplier money when it's corrected.
 Knowing roughly what you should be paying based on what a house of your size tends to use is therefore pretty useful.

-This guide will detail average gas and electricity usage for a 3-bed house.
+This guide will detail the average gas and electricity usage for a 3-bed house.

 How much electricity does a 3-bed house use?